gidmoth/freeswitch-connector/README.md

 [Templates](https://github.com/gidmoth/freeswitch-connector/blob/main/connector/apis/templates.js)
 or by hand, and being able to restore with the following endpoint.

+The answer looks like this:

+`{ op: 'store/directory', done: '', failed: '' }`

+Although this operation should never fail.

 #### `GET: /api/restore/[directory|dialplan|conferences|freeswitch]`

 Restores the respective directory in `/etc-freeswitch` from a previously